-What are the main f ootures of the coour itios?
+What are the main features of the securities?

-What are the main fe atures of the securities?
-Their type and class, currency, denomination, the number of securities issued and the term of the securities The Shares will consist of a single series of 1,088,416,840 ordinary shares traded on the Spanish Stock Exchanges, each with an ISIN code ES0105546008.
-The Shares are denominated in Euro, with an issued capital stock consisting of ε 43,536,673.60 divided into a single series of 1,088,416,840 ordinary shares, with a nominal value of ε 0.04 each.
-The rights attached to the securities The Shares being admitted to trading are ordinary shares, of the same class and series, conferring their holders the same voting and economic rights, as set forth under the Capital Companies Act and the Company's Bylaws.
-The relative seniority of the securities in the event of insolvency The Shares do not carry any rights to participate in a distribution of capital (including on a winding-up) other than those provided under Spanish law and the Company's Bylaws.
+attres of the securities.
+The Shares will consist of a single series of $1,088,416,840$ ordinary shares traded on the Spanish Stock Exchanges, each with an ISIN code ES0105546008.
+The Shares are denominated in Euro, with an issued capital stock consisting of $\epsilon$ 43,536,673.60 divided into a single series of 1,088,416,840 ordinary shares, with a nominal value of $\epsilon$ 0.04 each.
+The Shares being admitted to trading are ordinary shares, of the same class and series, conferring their holders the same voting and economic rights, as set forth under the Capital Companies Act and the Company's Bylaws.
+The Shares do not carry any rights to participate in a distribution of capital (including on a winding-up) other than those provided under Spanish law and the Company's Bylaws.
 The Shares will rank pari passu in all respects.
 Upon liquidation of a company, shareholders are entitled to any remaining assets in proportion to their respective shareholdings, once the company's debts, taxes and any expenses related to the liquidation have been paid.
-Possible restrictions on the free transferability of securities The Company's Bylaws do not contain statutory restrictions on the free transferability of the Shares.
-Nevertheless, by virtue of article 85.2 of Law 20/2015 of 14 July on the management, supervision and solvency of insurers and reinsurers (Ley 20/2015 , de 14 de julio , de ordenación , supervisión y solvencia de las entidades aseguradoras y reaseguradoras), any natural or legal person that, alone or acting together with another natural or legal person, decides to acquire, directly or indirectly, even in the event of a capital increase or reduction, mergers and spin-offs, a significant stake in an insurance or reinsurance company or to increase such significant stake so that the proportion of the voting or economic rights held by such person or persons reaches or exceeds the limit of twenty per cent (20%), thirty per cent (30%) or fifty per cent (50%) and, as well, in the event that the acquisition of such stake could imply the acquisition of a controlling interest in such company, such person or persons shall previously notify the DGSFP in writing.
-Where applicable, the dividend or payout policy Upon Admission, the Company has established a new dividend policy by virtue of which the Board of Directors will agree a distribution of dividends provided that the Solvency II Ratio remains above 180%.
+The Company's Bylaws do not contain statutory restrictions on the free transferability of the Shares.
+Nevertheless, by virtue of article 85.2 of Law 20/2015 of 14 July on the management, supervision and solvency of insurers and reinsurers ( Ley 20/2015, de 14 de julio, de ordenación, supervisión y solvencia de las entidades aseguradoras y reaseguradoras ), any natural or legal person that, alone or acting together with another natural or legal person, decides to acquire, directly or indirectly, even in the event of a capital increase or reduction, mergers and spin-offs, a significant stake in an insurance or reinsurance company or to increase such significant stake so that the proportion of the voting or economic rights held by such person or persons reaches or exceeds the limit of twenty per cent (20%), thirty per cent (30%) or fifty per cent (50%) and, as well, in the event that the acquisition of such stake could imply the acquisition of a controlling interest in such company, such person or persons shall previously notify the DGSFP in writing.
+Upon Admission, the Company has established a new dividend policy by virtue of which the Board of Directors will agree a distribution of dividends provided that the Solvency II Ratio remains above 180%.
 Therefore, the Company currently expects to be able to distribute all its ordinary net profits to shareholders so long as the Solvency II Ratio remains above 180%, regardless of the fact that, ultimately, it will be the Board of Directors of the Company who will propose to the General Shareholders' Meeting the final distribution amount based on the Company's solvency position and in compliance with its dividend policy.